AndersDeath/diary2/README.md

 # 29 July 2022 - Friday - Yerevan

 I finished a lot of tasks and proceded working on email. verification.
 I've done with forms and endpoints.
 Next time I should finish withbackrnd implementation.
+Honestly I am exited of my SFS project.
+Now it looks better that before.
+I uploaded everything on server and I can start working on business process very soon.